substack/hyperstream/readme.markdown

 * `_prepend`, `_prependText` - add text to the beginning of the inner content
 encoded as html entities
 * `_prependHtml` - add raw html to the beginning of the inner context
+* `_map` - apply an array of hyperstream parameters to a matching HTML template

 For example, to set raw html into the inner content with the `_html` attribute,
 do: